mochaMM/guideline/source_en/ArchitectureInDetail/WebServiceDetail/SOAP.rst

 .. warning::

-    In this guideline, AP server  (library to be used in case of Tomcat) is configured to change mapping of context route and access by following URL.
+    In this guideline, AP server  (library to be used in case of Tomcat) is configured to change mapping of context root and access by following URL.

     * `http://AAA.BBB.CCC.DDD:XXXX/[server projectName]-web/ws/TodoWebService?wsdl`

-    How to map Web service in URL which is not under context route differs according to AP server.
+    How to map Web service in URL which is not under context root differs according to AP server.
     Refer following for details.

      .. tabularcolumns:: |p{0.10\linewidth}|p{0.50\linewidth}|p{0.40\linewidth}|